The problem with trends

 Seeing what this data was in the past helps us judge the trend in the present.
 We can determine if this is new or something we have seen before.
 In the case of the example above, there is a clear trend that things are going up but variance is also increasing.

-Check the data on the longest timeline you have and then move the filter up as long as you feel the data you are excluding is not relevant.
-Including access to the full timeline will add credibility to your analysis.
-Another critical chart modification you can make is to annotate the timeline to point out why variations happened.
+- Check the data on the longest timeline you have and then move the filter up as long as you feel the data you are excluding is not relevant or could be easily summed up.

-With the annotation it is more clear why this spike in time on page has increased.
+With this annotation on the chart it is more clear why this spike in time on page might have happened.

 Variance in a line graph can be distracting or informative about the trend we are analyzing.
-If we take the daily avg time on page chart from above and look at it by month it tells a much more general story:
+If we take the daily avg time on page chart from above and look at it by month it tells a much more general story, time on page is trending up:

-Here we can see the yellow line captures the overall trend and smooths out (hides) the variance.
+Here we can see the yellow line captures the overall trend and smooths out (hides) the variance of the daily figures.

 Whenever you are presented with time series data, take note of the axes: